 diy hydrangea wreath hanging on a black front door

-Hit Up Your Grocery Store
+2. Hit Up Your Grocery Store

 It may be a bit harder to gather natural elements from outside, but it’s still possible by going grocery shopping!
+Plus, it’s convenient since you are already shopping for the week.

 Traditional fall front porch decor with mums and pumpkins

-Large heirloom pumpkins are readily available at Trader Joe’s and are much more inexpensive than at your local garden center – but these faux pumpkins from Pottery Barn look like the real deal and can be used year-after-year as long as they are on a covered porch.
+Large heirloom pumpkins are readily available at Trader Joe’s and are much more inexpensive than at your local garden center – but these faux pumpkins from Pottery Barn look like the real deal and can be used year after year as long as they are on a covered porch.

 Don’t neglect the produce section at your local grocery store, either!
 It is a great place to pick up items like gourds and pumpkins that can also be great for decorating.